We believe art is a gift, not a product.

 Build the room.
 The thirty minutes after every show — pizza, open conversation, artists and audience together — are not an afterthought.
 They are part of what we produce.

 Remove barriers.
-Our Community Seats program provides complimentary tickets to artists and students.
-Funded by community donors.
+Our Community Seats program provides complimentary tickets to artists and students, funded by community donors.
 Because access to art should not be gatekept by financial means.
+Having artists in the room — and not only on the stage — matters: they bring a vibrant energy to the night and teach all of us the art of listening.
+And every artist deserves to experience live music, not only to make it.

 Listen and learn.
-Through artist interviews, listening circles, and ongoing conversation, we ask the musicians in our community what they actually need — and we build based on what we hear.
+We ask the musicians in our community what they actually need — through artist interviews and ongoing conversation — and we build based on what we hear.

 We envision a world where a renaissance of local, richly-connected community blossoms through its support of and engagement with live music, art and culture.